truong-elpis/elpis-erc721-multi-send/README.md

 ### Installation
 Requires [Node.js](https://nodejs.org/) v14+ to run.

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and devDependencies and start the script.

 ```sh
 npm i -g yarn